 Social engagement is a key component of our corporate culture.
-We believe our success and growth in recent years are both a reason and an obligation to accept social responsibility.
+We believe our success and growth in recent years are both a reason for and an obligation to accept social responsibility.

-These included, for example…
+These have included, for example…

-KGF Knochenmarktransplantation/Gentherapie Frankfurt a.M. e.V., has joined forces with representatives from medicine and business with the aim of promoting bone marrow transplantation and gene therapy,
+KGF Knochenmarktransplantation/Gentherapie Frankfurt a.M. e.V., which has joined forces with representatives from medicine and business with the aim of promoting bone marrow transplantation and gene therapy,

-Further information about the "Wohnakademie Frankfurt" can be found at www.wohnakademie-frankfurt.de
+Further information about the 'Wohnakademie Frankfurt' can be found at www.wohnakademie-frankfurt.de